darklang/dark/README.md

 let g:ale_fixers = {'ocaml':['ocamlformat']}
 ```

+### Pre-commit hook

+You probably also want to install a pre-commit hook that runs ocamlformat for
+you.
+`cp scripts/pre-commit.hook.sh .git/hooks/pre-commit && chmod +x .git/hooks/pre-commit`

 ## (Not) Rebuilding the dev container

 If you pull a commit with a Dockerfile update, and then restart your